-Music lessons (also referred to as performance studies) are available to all UST students.
-Whether you've been studying privately for years or just want to develop basic performance skills, our renowned faculty is happy to work with you!
+Music lessons (also referred to as performance studies) are available to all St. Thomas students.
+Whether you've been studying privately for years or just want to develop basic performance skills, our faculty are happy to work with you!
 With the exception of beginning piano and vocal classes, all performance studies are individual lessons.
-Freshmen are eligible for free 30-minute music lesson through the Freshmen Music Option.

-Music lessons are available on most classical and popular instruments: Harpsichord, Recorder, Piano, Voice, Organ, Flute, Oboe, Clarinet, Bassoon, Saxophone, Trumpet, French Horn, Trombone, Euphonium, Tuba, Percussion, Jazz/Pop Voice, Jazz Piano, Violin, Viola, Cello, Double Bass, Guitar, Harp, African Drumming, Electric Guitar, Flamenco Guitar, Lute, Banjo, Mandolin, Harmonica.
-Private composition and digital music lessons are also available.
+30- or 50-minute weekly lessons are available in most classical and popular instruments: Harpsichord, Recorder, Piano, Voice, Organ, Flute, Oboe, Clarinet, Bassoon, Saxophone, Trumpet, French Horn, Trombone, Euphonium, Tuba, Percussion, Jazz/Pop Voice, Jazz Piano, Violin, Viola, Cello, Double Bass, Guitar, Harp, Electric Guitar, Flamenco Guitar, Lute, Banjo, Mandolin, Harmonica.
+Composition and digital music lessons are also available.

-In addition to registering for music lessons online, students must fill out a Registration for Studio Instruction form.
+Complete a Lesson Registration Form.
 This form is used to finalize your registration and schedule your weekly lesson time.
-A new Registration for Studio Instruction form is required at the start of each semester.
+A new Registration for Studio Instruction form is required each semester.

 Elective Lessons: MUSP 1xx Courses

 - Available to all students; no audition required

 - 30-minute, 0.5 credit format

 Available to B.A.
 (Music, Liturgical Music, Music Business, Music Education) majors by audition only